AviatrixSystems/Docs/HowTos/transit_s3_end_point.rst

 Step 7.
 Verify S3 traffic flow
 -------------------------

   7.1.
-Traffic from On-Prem -> Transit -> Shared ServiceSpoke -> AWS S3 service/S3 bucket
+Traffic from On-Prem -> Transit -> Shared Service Spoke -> AWS S3 service/S3 bucket

+  - Issue AWS S3 CLI from On-Prem

       |ONPREM_AWS_S3_CLI|

+  - Execute packet capture on the tunnel interface of Aviatrix Shared Service Spoke

       |ONPREM_SHARED_SPOKE_TUN|

+  - Execute packet capture on the eth0 interface of Aviatrix Shared Service Spoke and check whether On-Prem IP has been sourced NATed to the private IP of the eth0 interface of Aviatrix Shared Service Spoke

       |ONPREM_SHARED_SPOKE_ETH0|

   7.2.
-Traffic from Spoke -> Transit -> Shared ServiceSpoke -> AWS S3 service/S3 bucket
+Traffic from Spoke -> Transit -> Shared Service Spoke -> AWS S3 service/S3 bucket

+  - Issue AWS S3 CLI from Spoke VPC

       |SPOKE_AWS_S3_CLI|

+  - Execute packet capture on the tunnel interface of Aviatrix Shared Service Spoke

       |SPOKE_SHARED_SPOKE_TUN|

+  - Execute packet capture on the eth0 interface of Aviatrix Shared Service Spoke and check whether Spoke VPC's IP has been sourced NATed to the private IP of the eth0 interface of Aviatrix Shared Service Spoke

       |SPOKE_SHARED_SPOKE_ETH0|